 - A.B.
 1976 - Mt.
 Holyoke College, Biological Sciences

-Interim Director, Division of Nutritional Sciences
+Director, Division of Nutritional Sciences

 Director of Graduate Studies, Minor Field of Epidemiology